ppy/osu-wiki/wiki/Storyboard/Scripting/General_Rules/en.md

 - Pass State if this is the first colour combo or if the previous colour combo ended with a Geki/Elite Beat! (all 300s in the colour combo).
 - Fail State otherwise.
 Note that there is no state for just Katu/Beat!, unlike in the DS games (which had three states).
-  - In [Taiko](/wiki/Game_mode/osu!taiko), Fail State if the player missed the last note, Pass State otherwise.
+  - In [osu!taiko](/wiki/Game_mode/osu!taiko), Fail State if the player missed the last note, Pass State otherwise.
-  - In [Catch the Beat](/wiki/Game_mode/osu!catch), this is always the state that the previous break was.
+  - In [osu!catch](/wiki/Game_mode/osu!catch), this is always the state that the previous break was.
 The first playable section will always be Pass State.

 States during **break time** (between playtime segments):

 - Pass State if the HP bar ended above half in the last playtime section (i.e., the "O" symbol appears).
 - Fail State otherwise (i.e., the "X" symbol appears).
-  - In [Taiko](/wiki/Game_mode/osu!taiko), if it reaches certain quota at a certain time.
+  - In [osu!taiko](/wiki/Game_mode/osu!taiko), if it reaches certain quota at a certain time.
 Refer to the two examples below,
     - Example A: Getting a 96.5% accuracy while the HP bar is still at 40% will give a Pass instead of a Fail.
     - Example B: Getting too many 100s in about 30 notes and getting a D while the HP bar is still at around 30% will result in a Fail instead of a Pass (in this case, refer to [ZUN - Maiden's Cappricio ~ Dream Battle](https://osu.ppy.sh/beatmapsets/18005#taiko/69556)).